DanielAdelodun/Calamari/README.md

 -------

 `SS_updater.py`, when run at the command-line, updates the spreadsheet the ask/bid and market prices.

 -------

-`credentials.json` is the reqirued data for using the Google Sheets API - it tells google who the developer is (as opposed the user) so that you/they can track the use of the api.
+`credentials.json` is the reqirued data for using the Google Sheets API - it tells google who the developer is (as opposed the user) so that you/they can track the use of the API.
 The user still needs to log in and give the developer access to their google account data.

 -------